 - Overview of IPAWS for the American People

-Local police and fire departments, emergency managers, the National Weather Service (NWS), the Federal Emergency Management Agency (FEMA), and private industry are working together to make sure the American people can receive alerts and warnings quickly through several different technologies at home, at school, at work, or even on vacation.
+Local and State public safety officials, the National Weather Service (NWS), the Federal Emergency Management Agency (FEMA), and private industry are working together to make sure the American people can receive alerts and warnings quickly through several different technologies at home, at school, at work, or even on vacation.

 - Alerting Inclusive of Audiences with People with Disabilities and Others with Access and Functional Needs- Fact Sheet

 How the Common Alerting Protocol (CAP) enables rich, multimedia messages which can be leveraged by emerging assistive technologies to provide alerts and warnings to the whole community.

 - How Indian Tribal Governments Can Sign Up For Public Alert and Warnings

 Tribal elected officials may designate emergency alerting authorities to apply for access to IPAWS for the purpose of sending public alerts and warnings within a tribe's jurisdiction.

 - Alerting Authorities Frequently Asked Questions (FAQs)

-IPAWS program provides an internet-based capability for Federal, State, territorial, tribal, and local authorities to use in order to issue critical public alerts and warnings.
+IPAWS program provides an internet-based capability for Local, State, Territorial, Tribal, and Federal alerting authorities to use in order to issue critical public alerts and warnings.